hlilje/hlilje.github.io/_pages/about.md

 During my time on Imperator: Rome I also took part in a strike team for improving multiplayer stability across all new PDS titles while adding new multiplayer features.

-Today I work as an Experienced Programmer on the Tech (Engine) Team at PDS, where I'm developing the tech that is shared by all our future and recently released titles.
-While I'm specialising in graphics programming, I work with all kinds of systems depending on the needs of the game teams.
-I also engage myself in other non-programming activities such as programmer mentoring, recruitment and standardisation.
+For my final ~2 years I worked as a programmer on the Tech (Engine) Team at PDS, where I was developing the tech shared by all their future and recently released titles.
+While I was especially focused on graphics programming and macOS, I worked with all kinds of systems depending on the needs of the game teams.
+I also engaged myself in other non-programming activities such as programmer mentoring, recruitment and standardisation.

 Before Paradox I've had various summer jobs while studying, for instance developing website features for a major chain of building suppliers at [5 Monkeys](https://5monkeys.se/) in 2015, creating